-2 Background
+2. Background

-2.1 Functional Generative Description and Tectogrammatical Representation
+2.1.
+Functional Generative Description and Tectogrammatical Representation

-The Functional Generative Description (FGD) is a stratified formal language description based on the structuralist tradition, developed since the 1960s [8].
-The unique contribution of FGD is the so-called tectogrammatical representation (TR).
+The Functional Generative Description (FGD) is a stratified formal language description based on the structuralist tradition, developed since the 1960s (Sgall et al., 1986).
+Unique contribution of FGD is the so-called tectogrammatical representation (TR).
 It is implemented in a family of syntactico-semantically annotated treebanks.
 The treebanks are typically annotated at three layers: